Getting Started with Sinch In‑app Calling for JavaScript SDK

 }

-Communication between UI and Sinch client
+## Communication between UI and Sinch Client

-To communicate between your application UI layer and the Sinch client we implement a reference to SinchClientWrapper in UI and a reference to UI from SinchClientWrapper.
+To communicate between your application UI layer and the Sinch client, keep a reference to `SinchClientWrapper` inside the UI class, and a reference to the UI inside the wrapper.

 class UI {